MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

    ![A screenshot showing the list field associated with the field.](../../media/content-understanding/agreements-list-field.png)

 You can also allow users to manually input values with the **Document authors can type in values manually for this field** option.
-Note that the values input by the authors are only used to generate the document.
+The values input by the authors are only used to generate the document.
 They won't be added to the SharePoint list.

 ## Set up sections

-Sections are reusable blocks of content that be used across templates.
-For more information, see See [Manage sections](agreements-manage-sections.md) for more details.
+Sections are reusable blocks of content that can be used across templates.
+For more information, see [Manage sections](agreements-manage-sections.md).

 ### Insert a section